wafflestudio/snuev-ios/README.md

     ...
 }
 ```
+### Cache Provider
+- To be updated

 ### View and Reactor
 - Each viewControllers implements StoryboardView from reactorKit and has reactor
 - View gets resources from reactor and handles logics about controlling view
-- Reactor (kind of ViewModel) handles the other actions
+- Reactor (kind of ViewModel) handles useCases by useCase object
 - Reactor shouldn't know about views (view knows reactor) so do not reference view on reactor

 ### Others